YunoHost/doc/dns_nohost_me.md

-Even if YunoHost allows the installation of applications on subdomains (for example, having the Owncloud application accessible from the `cloud.mydomain.org` address), this feature is not allowed with the `nohost.me` and `noho.st` domains and it is not possible to have a subdomain such as `my application.mydomain.nohost.me`.
+Even if YunoHost allows the installation of applications on subdomains (for example, having the Owncloud application accessible from the `cloud.mydomain.org` address), this feature is not allowed with the `nohost.me` and `noho.st` domains and it is not possible to have a subdomain such as `my.application.mydomain.nohost.me`.

 To be able to enjoy applications that can only be installed at the root of a domain name, you must have your own domain name.